Cincy 3v3 League - Frequently Asked Questions

 How do I register my team?

-You can register your team online here at this site starting late April / early May 2018..
+You can register your team online here at this site starting May 1, 2018..
 Look for the registration link at the left.
 Team registrations will close early June 10, 2018 at midnight.
 We cannot guarantee spots in the league for any entries made after this date.

 How do I pay for my team?